Dadadaadad/TrabajosProgramacionAplicada/README.md

 Usar sin necesidad de cables | Dependencia de un dispositivo externo para su funcionamiento Posibilidad de usar el dispositivo, del cual se conecta.
 Asi este esté transmiteindo | Dependencia del Raspberry Pi a estar conectado a WiFi
 Convertir cualquier televisor que tenga entrada HDMI a un Smart TV | La App presentada, solo esta para Android, es necesario crear una para Apple.

+Su propio creador dice:
+> This is not a direct clone to Chromecast and that there are limitations.
+This method does not support the cast button but will stream Youtube videos as well as local audio and video files directly from your smartphone using an Android application.
+And I believe this application is only for android devices.

 ## Referencias